-Zero deaths or injury from accidental Carbon Monoxide poisoning in Australia.
+Zero deaths or injury from accidental CO poisoning in Australia.

-To eliminate accidental carbon monoxide poisoning throughout Australia and relieve suffering, sickness and/or disability in the community as a result of carbon monoxide poisoning, focusing on at risk and/or disadvantaged members of the community.
+To eliminate accidental CO poisoning throughout Australia and relieve suffering, sickness and/or disability in the community as a result of CO poisoning, focusing on at risk and/or disadvantaged members of the community.

-- Collaboration and Partnerships – we build strong partnerships with our stakeholders, equally and with respect.
+- Collaboration – We build strong and collaborative partnerships with all stakeholders with open communication, accountability and respect.